Alogani/NimGo/README.md

 _NimGo: Asynchronous Library Inspired by Go's Asyncio.
 Or for Purists: Stackful Coroutines library associated with an I/O Pollable Event Loop and Dispatcher_

+**Warning: this library relies on stackful coroutines.
+Stackful coroutines provides a high flexibility, but have a large surface attack.
+It is advised to not use it in servers or to handle external data.
+This [paper](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1364r0.pdf) can provide you more information about it.**

 This repository is currently an alpha release.
 You can expect bugs and inefficiencies.
 Do not use in production !

 ## Goal